tnscorcoran/light-4-j-plugin-wrapper/README.md

 Third (optional) *Build CSV files*.
 These feed into the JMeter jmx file that is used for the test we did on the blog.
 It's located in the */load_test/input* dir of this repo.
 We have a CSV to initialize the cache and one with a random selection of clients and endpoints.
 The first is not really necessary as you cache will *warm up* by running the second.
 First ensure you have entered the properties cache-initializer-csv-file and load-test-csv-file in the repo's /light-4-j-plugin-wrapper/utilities-light4j/src/main/resources/props.properties
-Start Tomcat and run the following to generate your CSV file. http://localhost:8080/utilities-light4j/buildCSVfiles
+Start Tomcat and run the following to generate your CSV file:
+http://localhost:8080/utilities-light4j/buildCSVfiles
+Within a couple of minutes your curl or web page should return a successful status message.

 6. Run your 4 microservices.
 Run the following inside each of api_a, api_b, api_c, api_d:
    mvn -Dmaven.test.skip=true clean install exec:exec&